 and pick the

 When the Cordova options dialog appears, there's a dropdown list labelled Android build.
 If you just want to test your project as a mobile app, choose Debug APK.
-If you're ready to publish your app to the Google Play store, choose Unsigned release APK.
-(Note Construct currently cannot sign release APKs for you.)
+If you want to test something closer to the finished thing, or you intend to manually sign the APK yourself, choose Unsigned release APK.

 Building the APK